aniketambasta/AWS_EKS/README.md

 #### Amazon EKS is also integrated with many AWS services to provide scalability and security for your applications, including the following:
 Amazon **ECR** for container images

-Elastic Load Balancing for load distribution
+*Elastic Load Balancing for load distribution.*

 **IAM** for authentication